nati223/SIMP-Processor---Computer-Organization-Final-Project/README.md

 sim.exe memin.txt diskin.txt irq2in.txt memout.txt regout.txt trace.txt hwregtrace.txt cycles.txt leds.txt display7seg.txt diskout.txt monitor.txt monitor.yuv

 Full description of the project and detailed specifications are in the pdf file.

+Folders content:
+Assembler - assembler code and documentation
+Simulator - simulator code and documentation
+Test programs - three assembly programs that were used to test the processor Test simulations - the outcomes of the simulations running with the written assembler and simulator.
+Fibo example is based on a test file given by the course instructors for sanity check.